sherifhazem/elite/README.md

 {"status": "ok"}
 ```

-## Next Step

-The next development stage is to implement the core data models such as `User`, `Company`, and `Offer`, followed by their related services and API endpoints.

 ## Frontend Initialization

 _Last updated: 2025-10-17_

 The project now includes a minimal Flask frontend for the Elite Discounts platform.
 Use this section as a reference when iterating on the presentation layer.

 ### Template and Static Structure